What's it all about?

 - Locals take advantage of the many excellent Turkish grocery stores in the area.
 Walter Purkis & Sons is excellent for fresh seafood and fish smoked on the premises.
 Join the queues at Gail’s bakery for delicious homemade loaves and pastries, or head to the family run Dunn’s bakery for cakes and buns.

-- Chain coffee shops, such as Starbucks and Costa Coffee, are well represented on the Broadway, but those in the know grab an expertly made espresso from the popular independent coffee shop in the area BEAM or Coffee Circus on Crouch Hill.
+- Chain coffee shops are well represented on the Broadway, but those in the know grab an expertly made espresso from the popular independent coffee shop in the area Beam or Coffee Circus on Crouch Hill.

 - Hornsey Library is home to two art galleries, The Original Gallery and The Promenade Gallery, as well as the Community and Youth Music Library, with its extensive collection of musical scores.

 - Crouch End Picturehouse is a fantastic cinema in the heart of Crouch End, with four big screens, a beautiful 22-seat screening room, a cafe and first-floor restaurant-bar.

 - Fitness junkies are at home in Crouch End, with its several gyms including a Virgin Active and Park Road Pools and Fitness.
 If you're looking to try something different, head to The Pilates Place or Yogacentric, a hot yoga studio.

 - Waterstones is a stone's throw away from the iconic clock tower.